galaxyrayyan/MoltGuard-Security/README.md

 * **[Google Gemini 2.5 Flash](https://ai.google.dev)** - Utilizing the latest generation of Flash models for advanced safety.
 * **[FlutLab](https://flutlab.io)** - The online IDE used for rapid development and cloud-based orchestration.
 * **[MIT License](LICENSE)** - Open for community contribution and safety research.

+⚠️ **Disclaimer:** This tool is for educational and research purposes only.
+Always use AI responsibly.

 ## 📸 Preview
 <p align="center">